kimsh77/kimsh77/README.md

-### Hi there 👋
-My major is English Education :exclamation:
+## My major is English Education :exclamation:

 <!--
 **kimsh77/kimsh77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.